-Focus Area (Powers and Functions) octions) Goals Compliance, Clean and Sound To promote good governance, accountability & transparency Administration To manage risk to the Municipality effectively and efficiently Integrated & Co-or dinated To continuously promote integrated & co-ordinated planning and Development development within the District
+Focus Area (Powers and Functions) Goals Compliance, Clean Administration and Sound To promote good governance, accountability & transparency To manage risk to the Municipality effectively and efficiently Integrated & Development Co-ordinated To continuously promote integrated & co-ordinated planning and development within the District

-6. What could you expect from us, in terms outputs, outcomes and deliverables, over the next five years and how will our progress be measured?
+6. What could you expect from us over the next five years and how will our progress be measured?